MontanaQXQ/Diplom_1/README.md

 # Diplom_1
-# Description of the task in the branch develop
+# Description of the task in the branch develop1